achrefabdeljalil/Flask-step-by-step/README.md

             </body>
             </html>
         ```
-4. To make our work more easy let's import all our package from begin and database configuration
+4. To make our work more easy let's import all our package  and database configuration from beginning
 ```python
 from flask import Flask, render_template, flash, redirect, url_for, session, request, logging from flask_mysqldb import MySQL